Skip to content

 ---Function to run when the request has completed.
 Useful to catch errors

----@param self CodeCompanion.Adapter
+---@param self CodeCompanion.HTTPAdapter

 ---@param data table